hutchgrant/beagleplayer/README.md

 # Beagleplayer 0.1.5
-An audio, video, radio, playlist, client, for mplayer.
+An audio, video, radio, playlist, client.
 Beagleplayer is ideal for: quick, easy, browsing of your media library.

 ## Table of contents